Fans and cooling systems are not enough to block the sun’s heat from your windows.

 Don’t splurge insane amounts of cash on fancy heat-loss prevention tactics.
 Instead, use these fast and cheap methods to maintain the warmth of your living space:

-• Seal any gaps on edges of your windows by adding some self-adhesive foam strips.
+- Seal any gaps on the edges of your windows by adding some self-adhesive foam strips.

-• Purchase a chimney balloon for your chimney.
-The unique laminate in the balloon will limit the amount of heat that goes up through the stack.
+- Purchase a chimney balloon for your chimney.
+The balloon’s unique laminate will limit the amount of heat that rises through the stack.

 What Happens If You Never Open Your Windows?

-This should be your last solution to countering the sun's intense temperatures.
-Don't consider it at all.
-When your windows are shut continuously, you negatively affect your indoor air quality.
+This should be your last solution to countering the sun’s intense temperatures.
+Continuously shutting your windows negatively affects your indoor air quality.

 According to the Environmental Protection Agency (EPA), stale air is among the top environmental concerns.
 Closed windows leave you vulnerable to the harmful effects of air fresheners, cleaning products, tobacco smoke, mold, stoves, and heaters.